-At Brookwoods and Deer Run, campers select three structured activities they want to participate in for that next week.
-Each day, campers at MRO can choose their activities for themselves.
-This means that at MRO they can daily try new things, or choose to focus on their favorites.
+At Brookwoods and Deer Run, campers select several structured activities they want to participate in for that next week.
 All campers get to choose how to spend supervised free time each day.
 Counselors will help your child choose activities appropriate for both their age and ability.
 Please see "Activity Age Limitations" for more detail.
 Because some programs are more popular than others, your child may not get to participate in every one of the more popular activities.
 Still, we try our hardest to ensure that every camper is able to participate in at least one or more of their favorite activities.